-HPV and herpes are both common sexually transmitted infections that can affect a person’s skin.
+HPV and herpes are both sexually transmitted infections (STIs) that can affect a person’s skin.
 However, each virus involved is distinct.
-The infections require different treatments, and they can have different long-term effects on the body.

 There are also different types of each of these viruses.
 Each type causes different symptoms, and they can affect different parts of the body.
 There is no cure for either HPV or herpes.

 In this article, we look at the distinctions between HPV and herpes, including their symptoms and methods of treatment and prevention.